antonychiu2/jenkins-mobb-integration/README.md

 * Contents - Read and Write
 * Pull Requests - Read and Write

-Note down the token that is generated and store it in a safe place.
+Note down the generated GitHub PAT and store it in a safe place.

 ## Generate Mobb API Key and Snyk API Key

-After logging into the Mobb portal, click on the "settings" icon on the bottom left, then select "Access tokens".
+After logging into the Mobb portal, click on the "Settings" icon on the bottom left, then select "Access tokens".
 From here, you can generate an API key by selecting the "Add API Key" button.

 To integrate with Snyk, you  will also need to generate a Snyk API Key.
 This can be achieved by following this [guide](https://docs.snyk.io/snyk-api/authentication-for-api) from Snyk documentation.